Campus of Iowa State University: Campus

 Iowa State's main campus features 490 acres of trees, plants and classically designed buildings.
 The concept of an open central campus encircled by buildings, was the vision of Iowa State's first president, Adonijah Welch.
 The campus is dominated by a large 20 acre central lawn known as Central Campus.
 Along with the University of Virginia and Yale University, ISU's central campus was listed as a "medallion site" by the American Society of Landscape Architects in 1999.
 It was listed as one of 25 most beautiful sites in the United States in the book The Campus as a Work of Art.

 Fountain of Four Seasons

 The fountain was sculpted by Christian Petersen in 1941 after a request from Iowa State President Charles Friley.
 The previous fountain was a vertical water tower on which students would place toilet seats.
 President Friley hoped that with a new, beautiful fountain, students would no longer make jokes of it.

 Lake LaVerne

-Named for Dr. LaVerne W. Noyes, who also donated the funds to see that Alumni Hall could be completed after sitting unfinished and unused from 1905 to 1907.
-Dr. Noyes is an 1872 alumnus.
+Named for LaVerne W. Noyes, who graduated in 1872, and also donated the funds to see that Alumni Hall could be completed after sitting unfinished and unused from 1905 to 1907.
 Lake LaVerne is located west of the Memorial Union and south of Alumni Hall, Carver Hall, and Music Hall.
-The lake was a gift from Dr. Noyes in 1916.
+The lake was a gift from Noyes in 1916.